vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 * `example_flutter_hello_world`
 * `example_flutter_counter_parent`

-After a successful build of fuchsia, type the following command from the mx console to run the device runner with the dev user shell:
+After a successful build of fuchsia, type the following command from the zx console to run the device runner with the dev user shell:

 ```